neo22s/rtd/test-page.rst

-Read the Docs features
+Title
 ======================

-This will serve as a list of all of the features that Read the Docs currently has.
+Intro: This will serve as a list of all of the features that Read the Docs currently has.
 Some features are important enough to have their own page in the docs, others will simply be listed here.

-Github and Bitbucket Integration
+Sub - Github and Bitbucket Integration
 --------------------------------

 We now support linking by default in the sidebar.
 It links to the page on your host, which should help people quickly update typos and send pull requests to contribute to project documentation.

 More information can be found in the :doc:`vcs` page.

-Auto-updating
+Sub - Auto-updating
 -------------

 The :doc:`webhooks` page talks about the different ways you can ping RTD to let us know your project has been updated.
 We have official support for Github, and anywhere else we have a generic post-commit hook that allows you to POST to a URL to get your documentation built.

-Internationalization
+Sub - Internationalization
 --------------------

 Read the Docs itself is localized, and we support documentation translated into multiple languages.
 Read more on the :doc:`localization` and :doc:`i18n` pages.

-Canonical URLs
+Sub - Canonical URLs
 --------------

 Canonical URLs give your docs better search performance, by pointing all URLs to one version.
 This also helps to solve the issues around users landing on outdated versions of documentation.

 More information can be found in the :doc:`canonical` page.

-Versions
+Sub - Versions
 --------

 We can build multiple versions of your documentation.
 Look on the "Versions" page